NightFyre/PCSX2-CheatFramework/README.md

 ## USAGE
 1. include the CDK header as well as any required packages.
-*NOTE: Engine_Package.h is a required package and needs to be manually included.*
  - `CDK.h`                  //  Including the SDK header will provide access to all the most necessary features.
  - `CDK.cpp`                //  make sure to include the source file to your project , otherwise attempting to use any methods will result in an "unresolved external error"